cloudmesh-community/fa18-423-03/project/project.md

-##Project Outline
+# Automation on Drug Interactions Profiling

 Mongo DB container

-Title: Automation on Drug Interactions Profiling.

 Problem:
 The FDA has a public database, FDA's Adverse Event Reporting System (FAERS), that holds information regarding adverse events to drugs.
 A common issue in the healthcare system is determining whether a drug is safe or not.
 Currently a pharmaceutical company needs only prove in human clinical trials that a drug is safe when taken in isolation.
 However, humans are not basic research subjects and are often taking a number of medications.
 Therefore, we will be using the FDA’s database to cross-reference cases in which a patient who is taking two drugs has the same adverse event as a patient who is on the same two drugs.
 In this way we can start to chip away at the issue regarding safety of drug interactions.